-When we consider the 22 rifles and handguns of the 1950s and 60s, which in my opinion would be the Golden age of classic 22 firearms, and was the period that became the pinnacle of classic 22 rifles.
-About every gun company of that era would be producing 22 rifles and handguns and some of the finest 22 caliber rifles handguns ever produced were from this time period.
+When we consider the 22 rifles and handguns of the 1950s and 60s, which in my opinion would be the Golden age of classic 22 firearms, and was the period that became the pinnacle of classic 22 firearms.
+About every gun company of that era would be producing 22 rifles and handguns and some of the finest 22 caliber rifles and handguns ever produced were from this time period.

 The Winchester Firearms company of that era probably produced the best line of 22 long rifles ever,(in my humble opinion).
 I will discuss the Winchester firearms in the 22 caliber rifle in separate articles on them.
 They would deserve a much closer look than some of the other gun companies 22 lineup.

 Browning Firearms were not producing many 22 rifles in the 1950s, but by the 1960s, would be producing some quality 22 firearms.
 Remington Firearms would be producing some very fine 22 caliber rifles also.
 But they would not have the following in the 22 lineup that Winchester Firearms would have.